Thermal Emission of WASP-14b Revealed with Three Spitzer Eclipses: OBSERVATIONS

 \section{OBSERVATIONS}

-The {\em Spitzer} IRAC instrument observed two events; one at 3.6 \microns{} in 2010 March (Knutson's program 60021) and one simultaneous observation in two wavelength bands (4.5 and 8.0 \microns{}) in 2009 March (Harrington's program 50517).
-Observation at 3.6 \microns{} (channel 1) was made in subarray mode with 2 s exposure, while observations at 4.5 and 8.0 \microns{} (channels 2 and 4) were made in stellar mode (2\math{\times}2/12) with pairs of 2 s frames taken in the 4.5 \micron{} band for each 12 s frame in the 8.0 \microns{} band.
+The {\em Spitzer} IRAC instrument observed two events; one at 3.6 {\microns} in 2010 March (Knutson's program 60021, Warm {\em Spitzer}) and one observation simultaneously in two wavelength bands (4.5 and 8.0 {\microns}) in 2009 March (Harrington's program 50517, {\em Spitzer} cryogenic mission).
+The observation at 3.6 {\microns} (channel 1) was made in subarray mode with 2 s exposures, while the observations at 4.5 and 8.0 {\microns} (channels 2 and 4) were made in stellar mode (2\math{\times}2,12) with pairs of 2 s frames taken in the 4.5 {\micron} band for each 12 s frame in the 8.0 {\microns} band.
 This mode was used to avoid saturation in channel 2.

-We have pre- and post-calibration frames for the 4.5 and 8.0 \microns{} observation.
-Prior to the main observation, we exposed the array to a relatively bright source.
-That quickly caused the saturation of the detector, and produced less-steeper increase during the main observation (Section\ \ref{sec:ch2}).
-During the short post-eclipse observation, frames of the blank sky allowed us to check and demonstrate that there are no warm pixels in the aperture.
-The {\em Spitzer} pipeline version used for 3.6 \micron{} observation is S.18.14.0 and for 4.8 and 8.0 \microns{} observation is S18.7.0.
+We have pre- and post-observation calibration frames for the 4.5 and 8.0 {\microns} observation.
+Prior to the main observation, we exposed the array to a relatively bright source (see Section\ \ref{sec:ch2}).
+That quickly saturated charge traps in the detector material, reducing the systematic sensitivity increase during the main observation.
+Post-eclipse frames of blank sky permit a check for warm pixels in the aperture.
+The {\em Spitzer} pipeline version used for the 3.6 {\micron} observation is S.18.14.0 and for the 4.8 and 8.0 {\microns} observation is S18.7.0.
 The start date of each observation, duration, exposure time and total number of frames are given in Table\ \ref{table:ObsDates}.